opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 The [netcfg.json](netcfg.json) file includes a special configuration for each device named `srv6DeviceConfig`, this block defines 3 values:

- * `myStationMac`: MAC address associated with the device, i.e., the router MAC address;
+ * `myStationMac`: MAC address associated with each device, i.e., the router MAC address;
  * `mySid`: the SRv6 segment ID of the device, used in the next exercise.
- * `isSpine`: a boolean flag whether the device should be considered as a spine switch.
+ * `isSpine`: a boolean flag, indicating whether the device should be considered as a spine switch.

 Moreover, the [netcfg.json](netcfg.json) file also includes a list of interfaces with an IPv6 prefix assigned to them (look under the `ports` section of the